 As many sufferers know, gut health symptoms include bloating, cramps, flatulence and diarrhea.
 Yet the problem for many lies in confirming a specific diagnosis, leaving sufferers unable to make an appropriate and informed change to their diet and lifestyle that would help to alleviate symptoms and improve their quality of life.

-There are currently a wide range of diagnostics tests used by gastrointestinal consultants, including blood tests, stool samples, imaging and endoscopic procedures, these procedures can require a large amount of preparation, are invasive, and expensive.
+There are currently a wide range of diagnostic gut health breath tests used by gastrointestinal consultants, including blood tests, stool samples, imaging and endoscopic procedures, these procedures can require a large amount of preparation, are invasive, and expensive.

 What is a Gut Health Breath Test?